Living in a studio apartment can be fun and cozy. But it can also feel cramped if you don’t set it up right.

 That’s where feng shui comes in handy.
 This old Chinese practice helps create good energy flow in your home.

+With a few simple tricks, you can turn your small space into a calm, happy home.
 Let’s look at some great feng shui ideas for your studio apartment.

 1. Optimize Entryway with Mirrors